lucarin91/SR-seminar/slides.md

 ## Basic Definitions
-A **monolithic architecture ** is a software composed of modules that are not independent from the application to which they belong.
+A **monolithic application** is a software composed of modules that are not independent from the application to which they belong.

 A **microservice** is a minimal independent process interacting with others via messages.